Functions, Working Principles and Applications of Soil pH Sensors

 1. Soil acidity regulation:

-Soil pH sensor help farmers monitor changes in soil pH levels.
+Soil pH sensors help farmers track changes in soil pH levels.
 This allows them to take quick action when needed.
 By changing the soil’s acidity or alkalinity based on these readings, farmers can create better growing conditions.
 This helps plants grow strong and healthy.

 2. Fertilizer management: